 Understanding the Icelandic Language

 Icelandic is a Germanic language, closely related to Old Norse.
-It has remained relatively unchanged for centuries, preserving its unique linguistic heritage.
-Icelandic is the official language in Iceland, and all Icelanders speak Icelandic.
-In another word, Icelandic is spoken by the majority of the population.
+It has remained relatively unchanged for centuries, preserving its unique linguistic heritage and many old grammatical forms.
+Icelandic is the official language in Iceland, and all Icelanders speak Icelandic; in other words, Icelandic is spoken by the majority of the population as their mother tongue.

 Common Icelandic Phrases and Translations